ALL Metrics

 Discussion

-Stress during an infectious disease outbreak include fear and worry about health problems and worsening chronic health problems (CDC, 2020).
-Entire participants in this study also expressed various negative emotions, such as feelings of worry, fear, and suspicion, in line with research conducted by Xia et al. (2020), which shows the high level of psychological distress experienced by hemodialysis patients at the start of the pandemic, this was due to the high frequency of patients going to the hospital to undergo hemodialysis therapy and concerns about the transportation used.
-Other research that supports this argument conducted by Guerraoui et al. (2021), which shows the occurrence of anxiety and depression in hemodialysis patients in the early days of the pandemic due to fear of getting infected with COVID-19 due to the high incidence of COVID-19 and fear of transmission of COVID-19 to their family.
+Stress during an infectious disease outbreak such as fear and worry about health problems also can be worsening of chronic conditions, can significantly impact individuals (CDC, 2020).
+This aligns with research conducted by Xia et al. (2020), which highlights the high level of psychological distress experienced by hemodialysis patients at the start of the pandemic.
+This distress was largely due to the frequent visits required for dialysis therapy and concerns about transportation.
+Supporting this, Guerraoui et al. (2021) found that anxiety and depression were prevalent among hemodialysis patients in the early days of the pandemic, driven by fears of contracting COVID-19, the high incidence of the virus, and concerns about transmitting it to family members.

-The mental health and psychosocial impacts of the COVID-19 pandemic may be more severe among people with chronic diseases.
-In the presence of chronic diseases, they are a group that can have severe complications if they infected by COVID-19, causing increased perceived stress and ultimately making worse their health problem (WHO, 2020).
-Participants also experienced various psychological impacts during the pandemic.
-High stress due to concerns about being positive for COVID-19 from the final swab examination results caused almost all participants to experience sleep disturbances, increased blood pressure, burden, and feeling shunned during this pandemic.
-The COVID-19 pandemic can have a long-term impact on the physical and mental health of hemodialysis patients.
-Currently, The World Health Organization (WHO) is actively trying to control and reduce the impact of this pandemic by identifying, testing, and treating infected patients and developing drugs, vaccines, and treatment protocols (WHO, 2020b).
-However, success in overcoming the pandemic cannot be confirmed (Kumar & Nayar, 2020).
-Chronic disease sufferers can face lifestyle disturbances due to the COVID-19 outbreak, physical activity, sleep, stress, and mental health, which need to be handled better (Kendzerska et al., 2021).
-Research conducted by Yang et al. (2021) shows a relationship between mental status changes and hemodialysis patients’ quality of life during the COVID-19 pandemic.
-Therefore, it is necessary to provide psychotherapeutic interventions during this pandemic to improve the quality of life of hemodialysis patients.
+The mental health and psychosocial impacts of the COVID-19 pandemic may be more severe among individuals with chronic diseases, as they are at higher risk of severe complications if infected, which increases perceived stress and worsens overall health outcomes (WHO, 2020).
+In this study, participants reported various psychological impacts, including high stress related to the possibility of testing positive for COVID-19, which contributed to sleep disturbances, increased blood pressure, feelings of burden, and social rejection.
+The pandemic has long-term consequences for the physical and mental health of hemodialysis patients.
+At the time of the initial outbreak, the World Health Organization (WHO) actively sought to control and reduce the pandemic’s impact by identifying, testing, and treating infected patients, as well as developing drugs, vaccines, and treatment protocols.
+However, success in overcoming the pandemic could not be guaranteed due to its unpredictability (Kumar & Nayar, 2020).
+Chronic disease sufferers also experienced lifestyle disruptions, including reduced physical activity, sleep problems, and heightened stress and mental health concerns, which required further management (Kendzerska et al., 2021).
+Similar findings were reported in other studies, which demonstrated elevated levels of anxiety and depression among hemodialysis patients during the pandemic (Kosunalp & Kavurmaci, 2023; Nadort et al., 2022).
+Research by Yang et al. (2021) also highlighted the relationship between psychological distress and reduced quality of life in this population.
+These results underscore the urgent need for psychosocial and psychotherapeutic interventions to support mental health and improve the quality of life of hemodialysis patients during and beyond the pandemic.

 Hemodialysis patients also experience social impacts.
-Most participants stated there is decreased social interaction between fellow hemodialysis patients.
-Research conducted by Yang et al. (2021) also stated that there was increased social dysfunction in patients hemodialysis since the beginning of the pandemic.
-Therefore, hemodialysis nurses can create chat groups that are innovative, engaging, and easily accessible to hemodialysis patients and families.
+Most participants reported a decrease in social interaction among fellow hemodialysis patients.
+Research by Yang et al. (2021) also highlighted social dysfunction in patients during this time.
+The demand for hemodialysis has significantly increased since the onset of the pandemic.
+Therefore, hemodialysis nurses could consider creating innovative, engaging, and easily accessible chat groups for hemodialysis patients and their families.

 Conclusion